View Current

 To whom does the policy apply?

-(3) The policies applies to the library team and library users which includes students, staff adjunct faculty and faculty.
+(3) The policies applies to the library team and library users which includes students, Staff, Adjunct Faculty and Faculty.

 In what situations does the policy apply?